 The Consumer Price Index (CPI) is usually represented by a basket of goods or products.
 It measures the average change in the price of this basket of goods over a defined period of time.
 Economists and Policymakers widely use the Consumer Price Index as a measurement for the inflation rate.
-The CPI is also used as a deflator to convert other economic measurements into “real dollars”.
-This allows businesses and the government to make an apples to apples comparison.
+The CPI is also used as a deflator to convert other economic measurements into “real dollars.”
+This measurement allows businesses and the government to make an apples to apple comparison.

 In the United States, the Bureau of Labor & Statistics (BLS) calculates the Consumer Price Index.
 They also provide an index for geographical regions within the US.

 The BLS creates indexes for two sets of the population – the All Urban Consumers (CPI-U) which covers approximately 93 percent of the total population and a CPI for Urban Wage Earners and Clerical Workers (CPI-W) which covers 29 percent of the population.

 How to Calculate the Consumer Price Index (CPI)

 1. Create a basket of goods and services

 The CPI basket has to represent all types of goods and services consumed by the population.
 These include categories such as food and beverages, housing, apparel, transportation, medical care, recreation, education and communications, and other goods and services.

 Economists survey households and collect information about their buying patterns, frequently purchased items, and daily expenses.
 An estimated 14,500 families provide this information every quarter.
 The data is analyzed and weighted in the basket.
 This basket is meant to be a representative sample of the entire population and their expenses.